 - (a) Using agencies - i.
 Our policy is to only use agreed specified reputable recruitment agencies. - ii.
 To ensure the potential for slavery and human trafficking is reduced as far as possible, we thoroughly check recruitment agencies before adding them to our list of approved agencies.
+This includes: - ensuring that the appropriate ethical policies are held by the agencies

-This includes: - conducting background checks - investigating reputation - ensuring the staff an agency provides have the appropriate paperwork (e.g. work visas) - ensuring the agency provides assurances that the appropriate checks have been made on the person they are supplying - We keep agents on the list under regular review. - (b) General recruitment - i.
+- entering to contractual agreements with the agency - investigating reputation - ensuring the staff an agency provides have the appropriate paperwork (e.g. work visas) - ensuring the agency provides assurances that the appropriate checks have been made on the person they are supplying - (b) General recruitment - i.
 We always ensure all staff have a written contract of employment and that they have not had to pay any direct or indirect fees to obtain work. - ii.
-We always ensure staff are legally able to work in the UK. - We check the names and addresses of our staff (a number of people listing the same address may indicate high shared occupancy, often a factor for those being exploited)

-- iv.
-We provide information to all new recruits on their statutory rights including sick pay, holiday pay and any other benefits they may be entitled to. - (c) If, through our recruitment process, we suspect someone is being exploited, the the Chief Financial Officer will follow our reporting procedures (See Reporting slavery).
+We always ensure staff are legally able to work in the UK. - iii.
+We require formal identification for all new employees such as drivers licence or passport. - iv.
+We provide information to all new recruits on their statutory rights including sick pay, holiday pay and any other benefits they may be entitled to. - (c) If, through our recruitment process, we suspect someone is being exploited, the Chief Financial Officer will follow our reporting procedures (See Reporting slavery).